 Its digital version is available for download, for those interested in information on current debates such as the one on the real impact that algorythms have on the gender agenda and on the search of a more equal society, in which work as a whole is undoubtedly present.

 Lazaro Galdiano Museum - Madrid - 2014

-The Lazaro Galdiano Museum presented the Jozami Collection for the first time in Spain, This collection contains more than one thousand pieces ranging chronologically from the nineteenth century to the present.
+The Lazaro Galdiano Museum presented, in 2014 and for the first time in Spain, the Jozami Collection.
+This collection contains more than one thousand pieces ranging chronologically from the nineteenth century to the present.
 The peculiarity of the Argentine collection, driven by passion and desire, is the great political commitment and social sensitivity that gives it life.

-The eighty works which were presented in Madrid were selected by the curator Diana B. Wechsler.
-The exhibition invited the viewer to explore the Lazaro Galdiano Museum once again, from the viewpoint of the dialogue established between both collections .Among the figurative works that visited Madrid, works by Antonio Berni, Luis Felipe Noé, Luis Seoane, Liliana Porter, Joaquín Torres García, Pedro Figari, Xul Solar and Gabriela Sacco stood out.
-The Museum features works by, Christian Boltanski, Vik Muniz, Ana Mendieta, Leandro Elrich and Tunga, among others.
+The eighty works which were presented in Madrid were selected by the curator Diana Wechsler.
+The exhibition invited the viewer to explore the Lazaro Galdiano Museum once again, from the viewpoint of the dialogue established between both collections .Among the figurative works that visited Madrid, works by Antonio Berni, Luis Felipe Noé, Luis Seoane, Liliana Porter, Joaquín Torres García, Pedro Figari, Xul Solar, Gabriela Sacco, Christian Boltanski, Vik Muniz, Ana Mendieta, Leandro Erlich and Tunga stood out.

 Bank of Brazil Cultural Center - Rio de Janeiro - 2011 SESC - São Paulo - 2011